 Here are 3 tips that could save you from the nightmare of losing a top-performing sales rep, based on findings from Sales Benchmark Index’s assessment of a client’s similar experience:

-- Clearly communicate any changes with your team.
 This client frustrated its reps and managers because it restructured its account management sales force — without giving any explanations for the change.
 The company also assigned reps to different territories.

-- Changes in compensation.
 In the client’s case, the HR and Finance departments decided to implement a cap on commissions — primarily because someone in the Finance department thought the sales reps made too much.

-- Not providing adequate sales support.
 In another instance, the company eliminated 75 percent of all sales support functions — requiring the sales team to invest more time with non-sales functions.

 Changes like these, when combined with other issues, such as inadequate management or direction, can prompt your sales reps to seek greener pastures.
 And, as a result, cause your $1 million problem.